Rotary Youth Exchange

 MEET THE DISTRICT 6330 ROTARY YOUTH EXCHANGE COMMITTEE!

-FREQUENTLY ASKED QUESTIONS FOR STUDENTS & FAMILIES
+FREQUENTLY ASKED QUESTIONS FOR PROSPECTIVE EXCHANGE STUDENTS & FAMILIES

 High school students of good character, warm personality, and average to above-average academic performance.
 Candidates should be adaptable and flexible, well-mannered, and want to learn about other countries and cultures.
 Children of Rotarians and non-Rotarians are eligible and encouraged to apply.